 Would you like to learn more about our Ethanol ERP Software?

-The fuel is stored in the same fuel tank and is used by engine as a blended fuel.
+This blended fuel is stored in the vehicle's fuel tank and utilized by the engine as a combined fuel source, providing a substitute to pure gasoline.

 Depending upon the mixture and blending of ethanol and petrol, flex fuel can vary.